squidfunk/protobluff/docs/getting-started.md

 further optimizations which make it nearly impossible to debug.
 If debugging is necessary, optimizations should be disabled.
 Stripped compilation will remove all symbols that are not defined in the public header files, allowing further optimizations.
-Enabling the coverage report is only necessary to determine unit test coverage, and thus only needed during development.
+Enabling the coverage report is necessary to determine unit test coverage, and thus only needed during development.

 ``` sh
 ./configure